uol-library/jekyll-theme-test/pages/chemical-and-process-engineering-g06.md

   phone_number: "0113 343 2444"
   restricted: true
   id: 42
-  image: ""
+  image: "/assets/photos/cluster-cape-g06.jpg"
   description: "24 hour cluster with rows of desks.
 Perfect for day or night social studying with access to water fountain.
-83 seat capacity"
+83 seat capacity.
+There are steps at the entrance to the cluster (from Woodhouse Lane).
+There is a wheelchair lift from the Engineering entrance foyer, but this can only be operated under supervision of reception staff who are available Monday - Friday, 8.45am - 5pm."
   url_text: "View timetable for Chemical and Process Engineering - G06"
   phone_text: "Contact the School of Chemical and Process Engineering"
-  lat: 53.81015521
+  lat: 53.810493169467485
-  lng: -1.55714428
+  lng: -1.5563105415915899
+sectionmenu:
+  title: "Space types"
+  items:
+    - title: "Café"
+      url: "/#/space_type/caf"
+    - title: "General Seating Area"
+      url: "/#/space_type/generalseatingarea"
+    - title: "IT Cluster"
+      url: "/#/space_type/itcluster"
+    - title: "Library"
+      url: "/#/space_type/library"
+    - title: "Outdoor Seating Area"
+      url: "/#/space_type/outdoorseatingarea"

 ---